 Choosing the best DJI drone deal isn't the easiest decision.
-The market-leader drone producer now has a number of models in its portfolio, so knowing which one to go for can be confusing.
+As the market leader they not only have an extensive selection of drones but a number of recently discontinued but still very tempting choices for your shortlist too.
 But never fear, we're here to help.
-In this definitive list of the best DJI drones, we'll reveal exactly what you'll get for you money, plus which available older model might represent a great deal.
+In this definitive list of the best DJI drones, we'll reveal exactly what you'll get for you money, including which available older model might represent a great deal.

 The Mini 2 is a reimaging of the Mavic Mini (see below); it takes a well-engineered ultra-light airframe (the weight is non-negotiable) and addresses the areas which drone geeks complained about.
 Well, the ones who usually flew much more expensive drones mentioned, anyway.
 Principally these were: the radio range, the response to cross wind, and an assortment of camera features.